 [This blog entry is updated monthly or more frequently with recent research and science facts about the declining climate and what it actually means for our future survival.
 I think the evidence is quite clear, thus the title “This means extinction” – Admin]

-Update: 8/9/14: A good detailed summary of what is now unfolding – watch this video if you can’t do anything else and you will “current” on the unfolding disaster and what we should all expect.
+Update: 8/9/14: A good detailed summary of what is now unfolding – watch this video if you can’t do anything else and you will be “current” on the unfolding disaster and what we should all expect.
 Make sure you disable any browser blocking to view videos and graphics, for some reason this is required to view them.

 Update 7/12/14: the latest IPCC assessment and analysis – Zero Carbon Budget Left (must watch).
 A good demonstration how incredibly wrong the IPCC is and what the world leaders are lying to us about.